Home

 Sarah married Anthony Carroll (1793-1840?), son of James and Sarah (Vankirk) Carroll.
 Documents on file today at the Monongalia County (WV) Courthouse in Morgantown show that on Nov.
 18, 1815, Sarah's father signed his consent for her to marry Anthony.
 Both Carroll and Godfrey Guseman signed a bond for the marriage license, which stated that the "marriage is suddenly intended to be had and solemnized..."

-Their only child was James Miner Carroll, born in 1815.
+Their only known child was James Miner Carroll, born in 1815.

 The Carrolls lived near Kingwood and Masontown, Preston County, WV.
 They are mentioned in several history books of the county, including Samuel T. Wiley's 1882 History of Preston County and the 1979 book, Preston County West Virginia History, published by the Preston County Historical Society.
 (Unfortunately, in the 1979 volume, Sarah's maiden name is misspelled as "Niner.")

 Sarah and Anthony are mentioned in an article in the April 23, 1908 issue of the Preston County Journal, entitled "Pioneers of Preston," written by H.S.
 Whetsell.
-In the article, the author writes this combined compliment and criticism of their son James: "Being a close observer and having a retentive and accurate memory of early events, the lack of his assistance has been keenly felt by the compiler of these articles."
+In the article, the author writes this compliment of their son James, who had died at the age of 90 just two years earlier: "Being a close observer and having a retentive and accurate memory of early events, the lack of his assistance has been keenly felt by the compiler of these articles."

-Sarah appears to have been active in church -- according to Wiley's 1882 History of Preston County:
+Sarah appears to have been active in her church congregation -- according to Wiley's 1882 History of Preston County:

 The first Methodist society in Kingwood was organized sometime prior to the year 1815 ...
 Soon after the organization of the society, a log church was built one mile east of the village [of Kingwood]...
 After 1818, the Court house was used as a place for preaching, and class and prayer meetings were held in the houses of the leaders...
 The following are the names of the class, as far as can be ascertained, which met in the log church: ...
 Sarah Carroll ...